NBA News: Kristaps Porzingis Being Investigated Over Rape Allegations

 Porzingis had become a fan favorite among NBA watchers, and was given the nickname The Unicorn by all-star Kevin Durant, who said that Kristaps was rare, because he could do it all on the basketball court.

 “He can shoot, he can make the right plays, he can defend, he’s a 7-footer that can shoot all the way out to the 3-point line.
 That’s rare.
-And block shots—that’s like a unicorn in this league,” Durant stated of the Knicks’ 2015 first round draft pick back in 2016.
+And block shots — that’s like a unicorn in this league,” Durant stated of the Knicks’ 2015 first round draft pick back in 2016.

 As for the New York Knicks, a spokesperson for the team was asked if they were made aware of Porzingis’ rape allegations and investigation.
 The rep said that the case was a personal issues for the basketball player, and had nothing to do with the Knicks organization.